daniel-ob/baskets/README.md

 - **Producers** page allows to:
   - Manage producers and its products (name and unit price).
   - Export .xlsx file containing recap of monthly quantities ordered for each product (one sheet per producer)
+  - If a product is deleted or its unit price changes, related opened orders will be updated and a message will be shown to email affected users.
 - **Deliveries** page allows to:
   - Set each delivery date, order deadline and available products.
     - If "order deadline" is left blank, it will be set to `ORDER_DEADLINE_DAYS_BEFORE` before delivery date.